andrescorrada/IntroductionToAlgebraicEvaluation/TheTwitterLikesToViewsSocialThermometer.md

 Elon Musk's exposure to all of us of the Twitter thermometer of social likability has profound meaning for all of us.
-It is an imperfect thermoter of what we like and it is probably one of the main ways that Twitter maximizes ad revenue on its platform.
+It is an imperfect thermometer of what we like and it is probably one of the main ways that Twitter maximizes ad revenue on its platform.
 How do I know, because for more than 10 years I have worked in the ad-tech industry and as a scientist this would be one of the most important tools for carrying out that